contao/docs/docs/dev/reference/twig/functions/figure.md

 This function allows you to create a processed (resized and/or cropped) image directly in your Twig template via Contao's [Image Studio]({{% relref "image-studio" %}}).
 It will return a `Figure` instance which you can then render in your template - or pass to a pre-existing block of a component, or a pre-existing template.
+If the resource is not found, it will return `null` instead.

 The function takes [3 arguments](#arguments): the source image, the size configuration and additional options.
 The following example creates a `Figure` object from a hardcoded path and size and then renders it using the `_figure`